 Mountain Range Retreat

-This intriguing home is surrounded by sub tropical ancient rain forest and has been designed to be a part of the landscape.
+2017 HIA Australian Kitchen design of the Year, this intriguing home is surrounded by subtropical ancient rainforest and has been designed to be a part of the landscape.
 The kitchen was the key interior space and the owners wanted to start designing this very early in the overall building design process.
 The kitchen needed to reflect the style and mood of what has been created externally plus capturing the view of the surrounding bush and valley below.

 2017 HIA Australian Kitchen Design of the Year

 Pendant Lights complement the arcylic couture to this Kitchen Island bench